microsoft/FluidFramework/examples/version-migration/same-container/README.md

 This example experiments with an approach for migrating data in an existing Fluid container to enable a different schema or code running on it.
 It does the migration within the same container, that is the container ID is the same before and after the migration completes.

+## DISCLAIMER

 Please note that the ideas explored here are experimental and under development.
-They are not yet recommended for broad use in production.
+Do not use them in production.
+This README is not updated to reflect the current behavior as it is still in development.

 ## Scenario